COVID-19 Guidelines for Skiing in Aspen/Snowmass in 2020-2021

 - Lift tickets are not included with the clinic.
 Please purchase your lift tickets as soon as you reserve your clinic to be given priority access to Aspen Mountain [private lessons may include more than Aspen Mtn] should skier capacity limits be enacted.
 Ikon Pass holders MUST make a reservation for specific ski days before arrival.
-At any point during the season, a reservation system for mountain access may be mandated so buy and reserve ASAP.

 - Pitkin County Public Health requires that visitors adhere to the quarantine and isolation Public Health rules if you become sick while in Aspen.
 Note these are at the expense of the guest.
 Effective December 14, 2020, travelers coming to Pitkin County will be required to sign a Traveler Affidavit.

 - Traveler Affidavit update effective 2/14/21.
 If you have received the first dose of the vaccine you still need to meet the testing/quarantine requirement.
 If you have received both doses of the Pfizer or Moderna vaccine and two weeks have passed after the second dose, you do not need to complete the testing requirement.
 Please see the Pitkin County health page for full details.